What are the latest annuity rates?

 You will need to make sure your annuity fits in with the rest of your finances.
 Depending on your circumstances, you might have to pay tax on your annuity income.
 It could also affect any means-tested benefits you’re getting.
 And there’s one key point to always bear in mind:

-- once you’ve bought a pension annuity and your cancellation period has ended, you can’t:
+- Once you’ve bought a pension annuity and your cancellation period has ended, you can’t:

 - change it